jamargoochIT/osticket-prereqs/README.md

-And it should change to the following
+And it should change to the following:

 ![image](https://github.com/user-attachments/assets/14fffd29-4a6d-4bc8-a728-a968acca12bd)